-Reading Residencies take place in your classroom during the school day with one of our Teaching Artists for 14-20 sessions.
+Reading Residencies activate English Language Arts curriculum through teaching key literacy skills using theater.
 The curriculum focuses on text evidence within the context of a Rep production.
 Students learn about theater, social-emotional skills, and how to analyze text with a theatrical lens.
-This program includes a Rep Immersion Day and a workshop with an artist from the production.

 Rep Education Program Standards